 1/2 of full fee

 - Fee for the James Williams Performing Arts Center includes the following:

 Heat, air conditioning, lighting, sound system, custodial fees, piano, “Marlite” dance floor, use of Cafeteria for venders and refreshments.
-There is no longer an extra cost for the lighting technician.
-It is included in your rental fee.
+The lighting technician is now included in the rental fee.